“He was a writer … at the right place at the wrong time.”

 Lester, a prolific cult film director, previously helmed some of my ’80s favorites, such as Firestarter (1984), Commando (1985) and Armed & Dangerous (1986).

 The funniest quote in the movie comes when Sheffer tries explaining to his neighbor buddy that Bako’s Capelli might not be who she seems:

 If it was all an act, it was one of the great performances of all time.

 Make sure to pay attention to the “One Year Later” epilogue at the end of the film.
 I was dying to see if McEwen had ditched the mushroom cut, but no…instead, (SPOILER ALERT AGAIN!)
 Capelli adopts the same style!
 It doesn’t get better than this, fellow lover of bad movies.

-Back when I collected VHS I bought a lot of bulk lots of films for cheap.
+Back when I collected VHS I bought a lot of films for cheap when I could.
 Naturally, they contained a lot of direct-to-video crapfests.
-This was one of those films, and from what I can tell, it’s only ever been released on VHS.
-Our copy here at Movies and Drinks is a screener, which includes a great sales pitch to video stores along with trailers for other films prior to the start of the picture.
+This was one of them.
+I thought it had only been released on VHS, but it looks like it got a DVD release at some point, too.
+Our copy here at Movies and Drinks is that old VHS screener, which includes a great sales pitch to video stores along with trailers for other films prior to the start of the picture.

 To sum up, if you’re a fan of ’90s-era twisty mystery thrillers and you don’t mind a little B-level, late-night cable aesthetic, Double Take is a fun 86 minutes to sit through if you have time to kill.